alexnelsone/centralizedlogging.io/03-Setup-Landing-Zone-Accelerator.md

 We can see a lot of things in the Control Tower Dashboard.
 There we can see in the `Environment summary` that we have 2 organizational units and 3 accounts.
-We can also see in the `Enabled control summary` that we have 21 Preventative controls and 3 Detective controls (at least as of the time of this writing).
+We can also see in the `Enabled control summary` that we have 21 Preventative controls and 3 Detective controls (at least as of the time of this writing, 24 in total).
 And if we click on the 21, we end up on a page that says `All controls` and a list of 427 controls!
 What?
 An easy way to see them is by using the awscli.
 Open the `AWS Organizations` console in another tab, click on `AWS accounts` and select the `Security` OU.
 Copy it's ARN and paste it at the of this command: